Skip to main content

 Age Group

-Age Group Native American Asian Multiracial Black Hispanic Pacific Islander White Unknown Total
+Age Groups Asian Black Hispanic Multiracial Native American Pacific Islander White Unknown Grand Total

 Missing Children by State

 Missing children are reported to us by parents, guardians or law enforcement.
 With the exception of children missing from care, there is no mandatory reporting of missing children to NCMEC.
-Below is a breakdown of cases by state reported to NCMEC in 2021.
+Below is a breakdown of cases by state reported to NCMEC in 2022.
 This does not represent all missing children in every state.
-A large number of cases is not an indication of any issues within a state, but it is an indicator of active reporting of missing children within that state.
+A large number of cases does not indicate a particular issue within a state, but it is an indicator of active reporting of missing children within that state.
 For all children reported missing in your state, contact your missing child clearinghouse.

 Missing State Case Status Total